 Where To Buy Train Ticket

-The easiest way (and the cheapest way) to buy the train ticket is through SRT official website here or through the ticketing agent here.
+The easiest way (and the cheapest way) to buy the train ticket is through SRT official website here or through the ticketing agent here (1st App booking get 5% off, use code BetterOnApp).
 The ticket can be purchased in advanced up to 60 days before the date of departure (or until 2 hours before departure time).
 Payment is by credit card and you will be issued an e-ticket (in pdf format) upon payment accepted.
 You can read their online booking manual here.

 If by cash is your preferred mode of payment, you may proceed to buy at the train station.
 In Bangkok, head to Hua Lamphong Railway Station which is just 10 minutes walking distance from Hua Lamphong MRT Station.